Ebaka716/searchv2/memoryBank/systemPatterns.md

 - API routes for backend logic
 - Tailwind CSS for styling
 - Markdown-based memory bank for documentation
 - Pattern: Prefer local state for results history to avoid context/provider complexity unless robust cross-component communication is required
+- Navigation pattern: Home page (`/`) is blank and serves as a reset/landing view.
+The `/assistant` page is dedicated to the Theta Assistant UI and always starts with a fresh state.
+Sidebar '+ New Search' routes to `/assistant`, header 'Product company' routes to home.
+All search histories are reset on navigation to either.
+- Robust key generation for results history ensures unique keys and prevents React reconciliation errors.